 - Total capsules consumed: 180 (2 per day, every single morning with coffee)

-The idea behind Keravita Pro is that it uses stuff like garlic, turmeric, and quercetin to support your body’s ability to fight the fungus from the nail bed out.
-Since my steel-toe boots act like a dark, damp 'incubation chamber' for ten hours a day, I needed something that didn't just wash off the second I started sweating.
+The idea behind Keravita Pro is that it uses stuff like garlic and turmeric to support your body's ability to fight the fungus from the nail bed out.
+Since my steel-toe boots act like a dark, damp 'incubation chamber' for ten hours a day, I needed something that did not just wash off the second I started sweating.
+I followed the Keravita Pro morning routine I set up for myself religiously.

 My Weekly Notebook Logs: The Raw Data

-I did my Sunday photo check.
-When I compared the Week 6 photo to the Day 1 photo, I saw it.
-It wasn't that the yellow part was gone—it wasn't.
+By late April, I did my Sunday photo check and saw it.
+It was not that the yellow part was gone—it was not.
 But the very base of the nail, right at the cuticle, looked... thinner.
-It didn't have that jagged, mountain-range texture.
+It did not have that jagged, mountain-range texture.
 It looked like actual human nail.
 It was only about 2mm of clear growth, but it was there.
-This was the first time in five years of living with nail fungus that I felt like I wasn't just throwing money down the drain.
+This was the first time in five years of living with nail fungus that I felt like I was not just throwing money down the drain.

-Finished the third bottle.
-Total growth is roughly 4.8mm.
-The top half of my nail is still a disaster—yellow, thick, and crumbly.
+I finished the third bottle in mid-May.
+Total growth was roughly 4.8mm.
+The top half of my nail was still a disaster—yellow, thick, and crumbly.
 But the bottom half?
-It’s clear.
-It’s pink.
-It’s attached to the nail bed properly.
-The Keravita Pro didn't 'cure' the old nail (nothing does, you have to clip that off as it grows), but it seems to be protecting the new nail as it comes in.
+It was clear.
+It was pink.
+It was attached to the nail bed properly.
+The Keravita Pro did not 'cure' the old nail (nothing does, you have to clip that off as it grows), but it seemed to be protecting the new nail as it came in.

 What I Liked (and What I Hated)

 Here is the blunt truth about Keravita Pro.
 It is not a fast fix.
-If you have a pool party in two weeks, this isn't going to help you.
-For faster surface clearing, I usually tell guys to look at Kerassentials because the oil starts working on the smell and the color immediately.
+If you have a pool party in two weeks, this is not going to help you.
+For faster surface clearing, I usually tell guys to look at an oil-based formula like Kerassentials because the oil starts working on the smell and the color immediately.
 But for the long-term health of the nail bed, the internal approach has its merits.

 The Pros:

 The capsule format is dead simple.
-I don't have time to sit around with my feet in the air waiting for an oil to dry before I put my work boots on.
-I take the pills, I go to the warehouse, I'm done.
-It’s also cheaper than a lot of the 'probiotic' sprays I've seen lately.
-It’s a solid budget pick if you’re willing to wait 3 to 6 months to see the full result.
+I do not have time to sit around with my feet in the air waiting for an oil to dry before I put my work boots on.
+I take the pills, I go to the warehouse, I am done.
+It is also cheaper than a lot of the 'probiotic' sprays I have seen lately.
+It is a solid budget pick if you are willing to wait 3 to 6 months to see the full result.

 The Cons:

 The results are slow.
 Painfully slow.
-If I hadn't been taking photos and measuring with a ruler, I would have sworn it wasn't working.
-Also, there’s less 'social proof' out there for Keravita compared to the big names, which made me skeptical at first.
-But my notebook doesn't lie.
+If I had not been taking photos and measuring with a ruler, I would have sworn it was not working.
+Also, there is less 'social proof' out there for Keravita compared to the big names, which made me skeptical at first.
+But my notebook does not lie.
+I also noticed that the nail anatomy takes time to recover, and pills do not provide that instant cosmetic 'clean' look that oils do.

 How It Compares to Other Stuff in My Cabinet

 If you want the 'shotgun' approach, you use a topical and an oral supplement together.
-I’ve found that using Kerassentials oil to keep the surface clean while taking Keravita Pro to support the new growth is the most effective way to handle it if you’ve got deep-seated fungus like I did.
-If you prefer a spray, ProNail Complex is a decent alternative, though it can get expensive if you’re spraying multiple toes every day.
+I have found that using Kerassentials oil to keep the surface clean while taking Keravita Pro to support the new growth is the most effective way to handle it if you have deep-seated fungus like I did.
+If you prefer a spray because you are dealing with sweaty feet in boots all day, ProNail Complex is a decent alternative, though it can get expensive if you are spraying multiple toes every day.

 Final Thoughts from the Warehouse Floor

 Look, I have zero medical training.
-I’m just a guy who got tired of being ashamed of his feet.
-Keravita Pro worked for me because I actually followed the instructions and didn't stop when I didn't see results in the first month.
-It’s a long game.
-You’re basically waiting for your body to grow a whole new shield for your toe, and that takes time—roughly 4.8mm of time every 90 days.
+I am just a guy who got tired of being ashamed of his feet.
+Keravita Pro worked for me because I actually followed the instructions and did not stop when I did not see results in the first month.
+It is a long game.
+You are basically waiting for your body to grow a whole new shield for your toe, and that takes time—roughly 4.8mm of time every 90 days.